 • Look at the whiskey.
 Gently roll the whiskey around in the glass once or twice (not too much).
 The color and how the whiskey runs down the sides of the glass are great clues to what you'll be enjoying.

-• Smelling is key - don't skip the nose!
+• Smelling is key.
+Don't skip the nose!
 As weird as it feels, opening your mouth and breathing in with both your nose and mouth gives a bigger blast.

 • Before adding water or ice, take a couple of small sips neat, then try adding a touch of water or ice to see how the flavor changes.
 The key is to add a dash or two until you no longer notice a harsh alcohol burn.
-Wait a few minutes to let the water do its molecular work.
+Wait a few minutes for the water to do its molecular work.
 Five to ten minutes is the perfect amount of time to open up all the hidden aromas and flavors.

 The Lineup